News From the College

 The Retiring or Resigning Policy provides guidance to members who wish to retire or resign their certificate of registration.
 The Retiring or Resigning from the College Policy can be reviewed here.
 If you wish to resign your certificate of registration, please complete a Resignation Form and submit it to the College.
 If you wish to retire from the profession, please complete a Retirement Form and submit it to the College.

 If you have any questions or require further information on either registration policy, please contact the College’s registration team at firstname.lastname@example.org.

 ANSI Standard Z80.1- 2015 Available to all Ontario Opticians

 An updated ANSI Dress Standard is now being made available by the College to all members at no charge.
 In adherence to the College’s mandate to reduce its environmental impact and to be mindful of operational costs, the College is providing all optician members with one copy of the ANSI Standard Z80.1-2010 free of charge electronically via email.

 Please click here for instructions on how to access your free electronic copy.

 The purpose of the Jurisprudence tool is to help registered opticians acquire knowledge about the laws, standards, and guidelines that affect opticianry in Ontario.
-As part of the College’s Quality Assurance (QA) program, all registered opticians must successfully complete the tool every three years.
+As part of the College's Quality Assurance (QA) program, all registered opticians must successfully complete Chapter 1: Professional Boundaries and Sexual Abuse Prevention of the tool every three years.

-The Jurisprudence Tool consists of a handbook and an online multiple choice test, which will help members develop ways to prevent the crossing of professional boundaries, including those related to sexual abuse.
+The Jurisprudence Tool consists of a handbook and an online multiple choice test.

 Adverse Event Report